WPBeginner

 Step 6: Import Blogger Blog into WordPress

-Install Blogger importer tool for WordPress
+Install Blogger importer

-WordPress will now download and install the Blogger Importer plugin for you.
-Once it is finished installing the plugin, you need to click on Run Importer link to continue.
+Once it has finished installing the plugin, you need to click on the ‘Run Importer’ link to continue.

 Run Blogger importer

-On the Import Blogger screen, WordPress will ask you to upload the XML file.
-Simply click on choose file button and upload the XML file you downloaded earlier.
-Click on the Upload file and import button to continue.
+Simply click on the ‘Choose File’ button and upload the XML file you downloaded earlier.
+Then, click on the ‘Upload file and import’ button to continue.

-Upload file to import
+Upload import file

-WordPress will now import your blog posts from Blogger, once it is finished you will be asked to assign an author to the imported posts.
+WordPress will now import your blog posts from Blogger.
+Once it is finished, you will be asked to assign an author to the imported posts.
 You can assign your blogger posts to an existing author or create a new one.

-Congratulations! you have successfully imported your Blogger blog into WordPress.
+Congratulations!
+You have successfully imported your Blogger blog into WordPress.

-However, you still need to make sure that you don’t lose any search rankings by redirecting search engines and visitors to the same content on your new WordPress powered website.
+However, you still need to make sure that you don’t lose any search rankings by redirecting search engines and visitors to the same content on your new WordPress website.

-WordPress comes with a feature that allows you to set up SEO friendly URL structure.
+WordPress comes with a feature that allows you to set up SEO-friendly URL structure.

-However, since you are importing content from Blogger, you would want your permalink structure to be as close to your Blogger URL structure as possible.
-To set permalinks you need to go to Settings » Permalinks and paste this in the custom structure field:
+However, since you are importing content from Blogger, you will want your permalink structure to be as close to your Blogger URL structure as possible.

 /%year%/%monthnum%/%postname%.html